Aik Hai Nigar: Soundtrack

-The music of the telefilm is composed by Haroon Shahid while Abbas Ali Khan is the music Producer.
+The music of the telefilm is composed by Haroon Shahid, while Abbas Ali Khan is the music producer.

 Reception

 On television broadcast, the telefilm received 5.2 TRPs at its timeslot.

 The telefilm mostly received positive reviews from critics, with major praise towards the acting performances.
-While reviewing the telefilm, Cutacut wrote, "Despite strong performances by lead actors, Aik Hai Nigar fell short with its narrative."
-Express Tribune criticized the film's narrative and shallow depiction on Johar's life stating, "the film lacks severely in the narrative department, which couldn’t have been salvaged by the cast even if they tried".
+A review in The News International praised Khan's acting performance and the heartwarming portrayal of the relationships.
+The Express Tribune criticized the film's narrative and shallow depiction on Johar's life, stating, "The film lacks severely in the narrative department, which couldn't have been salvaged by the cast even if they tried".